jy0000/Countability-frontend/README.md

 - `api/index.ts`:
   - Add mongo store to track sessions
   - Remove old frontend from express server (**remember to copy over lines importing your `router.ts` files**)
-- `freet/middleware.ts` and `user/middleware.ts`:
+- `post/middleware.ts` and `user/middleware.ts`:
   - change all contents of `error:` to strings to be easily printed out by the frontend
   - in `isUsernameNotAlreadyInUse()` of `user/middleware.ts`: bug fix related to changing password
-- `freet/collection.ts`:
+- `post/collection.ts`:
-  - update finding freets from an author to return in descending order for consistency with finding all freets
+  - update finding posts from an author to return in descending order for consistency with finding all posts
-- `freet/router.ts`
+- `post/router.ts`
-  - updated incorrect documentation for `GET /api/freets`
+  - updated incorrect documentation for `GET /api/posts`
-  - changed `PUT` to `PATCH /api/freets/:freetid`, to better follow REST API conventions
+  - changed `PUT` to `PATCH /api/posts/:postid`, to better follow REST API conventions
 - `user/router.ts`
   - add `GET /api/users/session` so the frontend can fetch info about the logged-in user
   - changed `PUT` to `PATCH /api/users`, to better follow REST API conventions